edinburgh-napier/set09121/lectures/lecture12.md

 	- This was the case in Farcry 1
 	- Most Backgammon games get accused of this too
 - This is partly why most FPS baddies shout what they are doing
-	- (Although this is often also a lie, see F.E.A.R.
-1)

 ---